E03S/Praktikum_yandex/README.md

 # Praktikum_yandex
-This repository is a combination of all my projects done in Yandex Prektikum
+This repository is a combination of all my projects done in Yandex Praktikum